mit-acl/faster/Readme.md

 For the ground robot, the option 2 is provided (a controller, and a Gazebo simulation with both dynamics and depth (using the `multi_jackal` package)

 ## How do I use this planner with a real robot?
 To run the mapper, you simply need to run the node that publishes the depth image of the camera (for example using [`realsense-ros`](https://github.com/IntelRealSense/realsense-ros) if you are using an Intel RealSense camera).
-After launching this node, find the name of the topic of the depth image (by doing `rostopic echo`, and finally put that name on the [launch file of the mapper](https://gitlab.com/mit-acl/lab/acl-mapping/-/blob/dev/global-mapper/global_mapper_ros/launch/global_mapper_node.launch#L12).
+After launching this node, find the name of the topic of the depth image (by doing `rostopic echo`), and finally put that name on the [launch file of the mapper](https://gitlab.com/mit-acl/lab/acl-mapping/-/blob/dev/global-mapper/global_mapper_ros/launch/global_mapper_node.launch#L12).

-Moreover, and as shown in the diagram above, you also need to publish (coming either from an estimator or a motion capture) the current state of the robot as a [State message](https://gitlab.com/mit-acl/fsw/snap-stack/snapstack_msgs/-/blob/master/msg/State.msg).
+Moreover, and as shown in the diagram above, you also need to publish (coming either from an estimator or a motion capture) the current state of the UAV as a [State message](https://gitlab.com/mit-acl/fsw/snap-stack/snapstack_msgs/-/blob/master/msg/State.msg).

 ## Credits: